The Ultimate Peloton Hack – The Experience Without The Price Tag

 I almost feel bad about posting this because I truly LOVE Peloton but $2000 for a spin bike and another $40 a month for a subscription necessary to use the bike seems absurd to me.
 Here is my story about how I came to make the best ever Peloton hack and get all the benefits of the bike without the costly expense.

 First, let me tell you that I have been an avid runner for years.
-Last November however, I tore my meniscus in my right knee which put a sudden halt to my all- time love.
+A few years ago however, I tore my meniscus in my right knee which put a sudden halt to my all- time love.
 Let me clarify that I tore it doing yoga sculpt not running which was even more frustrating.

 I immediately found other ways to get my cardio in which included my elliptical and my stationary bike – both which bored me to death but got the job done.
 About 6 months after my injury I went to visit my son and his family and his wife took me to a spin class.
 I immediately fell in love with the energy and loved the spin bike so much more than my regular stationary one.
 Standing and pedaling felt a lot more like running to me and didn’t hurt my knee at all.
 After taking a few more classes I decided to invest in a bike and began doing my research.